Lachlan-White/career-roadmap/README.md

 A simple markdown template to help ask the what and why questions for your career, along with certain ratios to help make decisions.

-This template was made to serve as a usable example of the worksheet mentioned in my [blog post][]
+This template was made to serve as a usable example of the worksheet mentioned in my [blog post][0]

 ## Contributing